rattlesmake/centurion/README.md

 **Centurion** aims to be a real-time strategy (RTS) video game set in Roman times, with 2D isometric graphics and an initial game system strongly inspired by the game Imperivm 3 – The Great Battles of Rome.

 This repository contains the source code and a lot of graphical assets, especially about the Roman civilization, produced by ourselves.
-We keep them as placeholder during development.
+We keep them as placeholders during development.

 You can reach us joining [our Discord channel](https://discord.gg/7NCRWd6p9X) 😁